 The three main branches of Buddhism are Theravada, Mahayana, and Vajrayana.

 But don’t be fooled.
 There are many different types of Buddhism, including Zen, Thai Forest Tradition, and Pure Land Buddhism.

 Today, we’re going to cover the three main schools of Buddhism.
 First up: Theravada Buddhism.

 1. Theravada Buddhism: The School of the Elders

 Theravada, the School of the Elders, is the oldest school of Buddhism.
 It draws its practices from the earliest Buddhist teachings.

 Theravada Buddhism follows the Pali Canon — the oldest recorded teachings of the Buddha.
 The teachings are written in the ancient Indian language Pali, which can be found in Theravada Buddhism and Hinduism.

 Theravada is the most conservative branch of Buddhism.
 In fact, a number of strict rules govern Theravada meditation practice.
 And new teachings are often rejected from the practice.

 The aim of Theravada Buddhism is to become an arhat — a fully awakened being.
-This can be achieved through meditation, the contemplation of sutras, and following the Buddha’s Noble Eightfold Path: right vision, right emotion, right speech, right action, right livelihood, right effort, right mindfulness, right meditation.
+This can be achieved through meditation, the contemplation of sutras, and following the Buddha’s Noble Eightfold Path: right vision, the right emotion, right speech, right action, right livelihood, right effort, right mindfulness, right meditation.

 Today, Theravada Buddhism is most popular in Sri Lanka, Thailand, Laos, Cambodia, and Myanmar.